-So I took a 3-days leave from work and went down to Aba.
+So, I took a three-day leave from work and went down to Aba, Abia State.

 I wanted to tour the school myself.
 To see and to believe.

-- My friend was the school principal, and he has combined teaching experience of 18 years
+- My friend was the school principal, and he had over 18 years teaching experience

 Red flags…

-Today, looking backwards, I think I have a better understanding.
+Today, looking back, I think I have a better understanding.

 I can now say why I couldn’t bring myself to make that transfer, to invest in that school.